CRLab/filter_tf/README.md

 Simple Utility Node to filter a specified ROS TF transform

 ## Args
-child_frame: raw observation of a reference frame ex /ar_marker_8
+child_frame: raw observation of a reference frame ex: /ar_marker_8

-parent_frame: frame in which the observation occurs.
+parent_frame: frame in which the observation occurs. ex: /kinect2_link

 This node will then publish a tf from parent_frame to child_frame_filtered.